What is the meaning of ESTJ?

 As an Extroverted (E) type, ESTJs are quite social, often naturally falling into leadership positions due to their excellent eye for detail and capacity to plan.
-As leaders, ESTJs are good-natured, utilizing humor to connect with others and motivate them to do their best.
+As leaders, ESTJs are good-natured, utilizing humor to connect and motivate others to do their best.
 This sociable side is often used to help offset their strong principles and commanding presence.

 Although more sensitive personalities might find them intimidating, in actuality, ESTJs are direct, honest, and driven.
 They believe in decisive action, and will faithfully defend their principles—until they are presented with irrefutable evidence for change.

 Because of their self-confidence, and mental resilience in the face of challenge, these personality types are reliable bulwarks, always leading from the front and expecting the same excellence from those close to them.

 With high value placed on stability and security, ESTJs prefer a straightforward and honest method of communication.
 This personality type truly believes in the importance of the rules, and applies those standards to themselves just as much as others.